jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

-VideoFrame has the following members: GetPitch, GetRowSize, GetHeight, GetReadPtr, GetWritePtr, IsWritable and IsPropertyWritable
+VideoFrame has the following members: GetPitch, GetRowSize, GetHeight, GetReadPtr, GetWritePtr, IsWritable, IsPropertyWritable (v9), GetPixelType (v10) and AmendPixelType (v10).

-All those filters (except IsWritable and IsPropertyWritable) will give you a property (pitch, rowsize, etc ...) of a plane (of the frame it points to).
-The interleaved formats (BGR(A) or YUY2) consist of one plane, and the planar formats consists of one (Y) or three (YUV) planes.
-The default plane is just the first plane (which is plane Y for the planar formats).
+The getter functions (except GetPixelType) will give you a property (pitch, rowsize, etc ...) of a plane (of the frame it points to).
+The interleaved formats (BGR(A) or YUY2) consist of one plane, and the planar formats consists of one (Y), three (YUV, planar RGB) or four (YUVA, planar RGBA) planes.
+The default plane is just the first plane which is plane Y for the planar YUV formats (and G for planar RGB).

+GetPixelType was introduced in v10, the exact video format of the frame is now stored in VideoFrame::pixel_type.
+Before, there was no reliable way of knowing it on a frame from propGetFrame.

+The pixel_type is automatically maintained behind the scenes.

+pixel_type is set on calling NewVideoFrame, and is kept with MakeWritable.
+Calling SubFrame will automatically convert the format to a single plane greyscale Y8-Y32 from planar origins.
+Calling SubframePlanar will strip alpha from the format specifier.

+AmendPixelType can be used in special cases, to override the pixel_type.
+E.g. when a filter just overrides the format of VideoInfo in its constructor but would return the frame unaltered, which would inherit a wrong pixel_type.

 .. _cplusplus_getpitch: